vladtf/kata-trivia-java/readme.md

 on the game behavior.
 It's far easier to do so after you refactored the code isn't it?
 Refactoring = Deep Understanding.

-Hint: you are allowed to expose the player information out of the game
+Hint: you are allowed to expose the playerCR information out of the game